GBarkauskas/info-service/README.md

 This API provides endpoints to manage car information.
 Users can create, update, delete, and retrieve car information based on their permissions.

+# How to launch
+1. Build the project using command: mvn clean install
+2. Navigate through the terminal to info-service package where docker-compose is located
+3. Use command in the terminal "docker-compose up" to launch DB and built service.

 ## Endpoints

 - **Create Car Information:**